Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Compton-rocket effect on accelerating electrons

 Although the mean-field path of bulk electrons is small, as shown in Fig.~\ref{plasma}, the outward radiation force $F_\gamma=\rho_\gamma(r)c$ is strong, so some bulk electrons have chances within their mean-free path to get accelerated and drift radially outwards.
-Therefore, some bulk electrons drift in the direction $\hat r>0$ and their averaged momentum $p_e=\langle\tilde p_e \rangle_a$ and energy $\epsilon_e=(p_e^2+m_e^2)^{1/2}$ do not vanish.
-We define the number density of these outward drifting electrons as
+Therefore, some of bulk electrons drift in the direction $\hat r>0$ and their averaged momentum $p_e=\langle\tilde p_e \rangle_a$ and energy $\epsilon_e=(p_e^2+m_e^2)^{1/2}$ do not vanish.
+They are {\it drifting} electrons with the macroscopic velocity $\beta_e$ and Lorentz factor $\gamma_e$ (\ref{bulkv}), and we define the number of these outward drifting electrons as

-where the average $\langle\cdot\cdot\cdot\rangle_a$ is over the distribution of bulk and drifting electrons.
-The drifting electrons should be a small fraction of the bulk electrons.
+where the average $\langle\cdot\cdot\cdot\rangle_a$ is over the energy-momentum distribution of bulk and drifting electrons.
+The drifting electrons $N_e (\gamma_e)$ should be a small fraction of the bulk electrons $\bar N_e$, because most of the radiation force accelerated electrons do not become drifting electrons, but run back to bulk electrons due to collisions with photons and pairs.
+We define the fraction (radio) of drifting and bulk electrons as

+which actually represents the probability that electrons are accelerated out of bulk electrons to become drifting electrons by the Compton-rocket effect in an opaque photon-pair fluid.
+This fraction (\ref{driftf}) is a crucial quantity we adopt to describe the significance of the Compton-rocket effect on accelerating electrons to a Lorentz factor $\gamma_e$ in an opaque photon-pair fluid.
 The same discussions apply to drifting $N_p$ and bulk $\bar N_p$ protons in the opaque fluid of photons and pairs.

-We further examine the time scale $\tau_a^e$ of the electron acceleration process and compare it with the thermalisation time scale $\tau_\gamma=(\sigma_\gamma n_\gamma)^{-1}c$ (\ref{ttime}) of photon and pair fluid.
+We further examine the time scale $\tau_a^e$ of the electron acceleration process (Compton-rocket effect) and compare it with the thermalisation time scale $\tau_\gamma=(\sigma_\gamma n_\gamma)^{-1}c$ (\ref{ttime}) of photon and pair fluid.
 Using Eq.~(\ref{accp0}) we define

 and obtain the ratio